 If you elect a Dependent Care FSA, you can spend the funds on care for a child under the age of 13, or for an adult dependent that you claim on your tax return.
 Dependent care expenses are eligible if they are incurred so that you can work, search for work or attend school full-time in lieu of working.

 Eligible Health Care Items and Services

 Services and products that are medically necessary to treat a specific condition are usually considered eligible health care expenses.
 Cosmetic or non-medical expenses are not eligible.
-Prescriptions are required for the reimbursement or purchase of over-the-counter medication such as aspirin, allergy and stomach medications, but certain over-the-counter items do not need a prescription.
+Over-the-counter items do not need a prescription in order to be considered a reimbursable expense.
 Some services may require a letter of medical necessity from your doctor.
 Only the portion of the cost not covered by other insurance is eligible for reimbursement.

-The WageWorks website has a searchable database of eligible health care expenses.
+The Health Equity/WageWorks website has a searchable database of eligible health care expenses.

 Common Health Care Expenses

 - Over-the-counter health care products like allergy medicine, antacid, antibiotics and aspirin, without a doctor’s prescription